azyobuzin/BiDaFlow/README.md

 ```

 Do you want to make more customized block?
 You can use `FluentDataflow.EncapsulateAsDataflowBlock`.
+See the API documentation and get the power to make blocks freely.

 ## AsyncEnumerable Integration

+`IAsyncEnumerable` is the key interface of data flow with back pressure in .NET.
+BiDaFlow.AsyncEnumerable empowers `IAsyncEnumerable` to be able to process data parallelly in manner of Task Async.

 ```csharp
 await AsyncEnumerable.Range(1, 100)